 Reasoning and decision making: All of the pilots use hybrid models that combine mathematical/physical models with historic data and purely data-driven model approaches.
-Reasoning and decision making is typically based on analysing and understanding vari-ations, including their root causes, as well as their impacts.
+Reasoning and decision making are typically based on analysing and understanding variations, including their root causes, as well as their impacts.
 The COGNITWIN project has introduced the concept of hybrid digital twins in order to highlight the need to com-bine multiple models (both physical and data driven) for a digital twin.
-A hybrid DT ex-tends a "classic" DT by intertwining different models to achieve higher predictive capa-bilities and thus offer greater potential for industrial applications.
+A hybrid DT ex-tends a "classic" DT by intertwining different models to achieve higher predictive capabilities and thus offer greater potential for industrial applications.
 Indeed, by supporting symbiosis between models, hybrid DTs will allow for integrative prediction of unusual behaviour rather than 'simple' anomaly prediction.
-The further evolution to Cognitive Digital Twins extend the hybrid DT by marrying expert knowledge with the power of hy-brid analytics.
+The further evolution to Cognitive Digital Twins extends the hybrid DT by marrying expert knowledge with the power of hybrid analytics.
 The synergy with expert knowledge makes it possible to find solutions to previously unforeseen situations.

 Action and Interaction: The environment context for action and interaction contains both machines and equipment in a control loop context and human operators.
-Cognitive con-trol implies autonomous interaction with the environments in order to impact the situa-tion towards achieving the goals of the system.
+Cognitive control implies autonomous interaction with the environments in order to impact the situation towards achieving the goals of the system.
 The COGNITWIN project also opens for the use of speech to text/knowledge processing in the interactions between human operators and the system.